learningequality/kolibri-docs/docs/manage/resources.rst

 #.
 Click :guilabel:`CONTINUE` to unlock the channel, or :guilabel:`CANCEL` to exit.
 #.
 Proceed to select and import channel topics and resources as for the public channels.

    Unlisted or private channels in the list are indicated with the |unlisted-channel| icon.

+   .. warning:: Unlisted channel **must be published** on Studio before the token can be used to import it.

 Import More Resources
 """""""""""""""""""""